Where is the Blue Lagoon in Malta?

 Are there jellyfish in Blue Lagoon in Malta?

-Unfortunately, the Blue Lagoon, like any other beach in the Malta, cannot be considered safe from jellyfish.
+Unfortunately, the Blue Lagoon, like any other beach in Malta, cannot be considered safe from jellyfish.
 There are usually several type of Jellyfish, some of them can sting you but aren't deadly like the ones you'll find in other countries.

 How long does it take to get from Malta to Comino?

 Ferries to Comino and Blue Lagoon take between 20 minutes and 60 minutes, depending on the starting point of the ferry.
-They operate all year round, but are dependent on weather conditions.

 How long is the ferry from Sliema to Comino?

 Ferries from Sliema to Comino and Blue Lagoon take approximately 1 hour.
-They operate all year round, but are dependent on weather conditions.

 Does the Blue Lagoon in Malta have showers?